IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### XX.2.3 Rendered Instance Retrieve Option

 The Rendered Instance Retrieve Option enables a Report Reader to retrieve rendered images from Image Manager / Image Archive using WADO-RS.
+See [Use Case #2] (#xx422-use-case-2-consume-and-interact-with-multimedia-report-by-standalone-report-reader).

 A Report Reader that supports this option shall use WADO-RS Retrieve [RAD-107] to retrieve rendered images from an Image Manager / Image Archive.